British nobility: Manorial lordship

 A manorial lordship does not entitle the holder to use the title of 'Lord' before their name, and the title when used should always be stated as a full designation after the name of the holder, e.g. "[First name] [Surname], Lord of the Manor of [Placename]".
 Ownership can be noted on request in British passports through an official observation typically worded, 'The Holder is the Lord of the Manor of [place name]'.

 Prior to the Tenures Abolition Act most manorial lords held feudal obligations to an overlord (or overlords) (a greater baron) who in turn ultimately held obligations to the King.
 However, a Lord Paramount was a manorial Lord who held their lands to no overlord excepting the King.
 A handful of these examples exist into the present era.
 The Marquess of Exeter continues to hold the title "Lord Paramount of the Soke of Peterborough".
 The title "Lord Paramount of the Seignory of Holderness" is held by the Constable family of Burton Constable Hall.
 Marcher Lordships also bore personal allegiance to the king as feudal subjects.
-A handful of manorial Marcher Lordships are still held - For instance, the feudal Marcher Lordship of Cemais is still held by the Hawkesworth family, and the "Lady Marcher of Cemaes" still holds a court leet and appoints the Mayor of Newport.
-Certain ancient estates preserve these historic styles such as “Lord Paramount” or “Marcher Lord,” though these are now honorary and ceremonial.
+A handful of manorial Marcher Lordships are still held – For instance, the feudal Marcher Lordship of Cemais is still held by the Hawkesworth family, and the "Lady Marcher of Cemaes" still holds a court leet and appoints the Mayor of Newport.
+Certain ancient estates preserve these historic styles such as “Lord Paramount”, “Marcher Lord” or “Lord of the Fells” etc. though these are now an honorary and ceremonial title associated with the manorial lordship and confer no further status or power.